rohithpala/HTML-CSS-JS-Projects/README.md

 <html>
 This repository contains HTML, CSS & JavaScript Projects for any web dev lover out there.<br>
-Preview all the pages here: <a href="https://all-websites-by-rohith.netlify.app/">https://all-websites-by-rohith.netlify.app/</a>
+Preview all the pages here: https://all-websites-by-rohith.netlify.app/
 <br><br>

 # List of Websites: